vdsm/virtual-dsm/readme.md

   - Wait until DSM finishes its installation

-  - Choose an username and password, and you will be taken to the desktop.
+  - Choose a username and password, and you will be taken to the desktop.

   Enjoy your brand new NAS, and don't forget to star this repo!